01mf02/jq-lang-spec/spec.typ

      "for"^c_v (l, var(x), f) :=& "fold"(l, var(x), f, o) "where" o(v) = stream(v)
 $

+// TODO: clarify that "for" is not part of jq

 In addition to the filters defined in @tab:eval-semantics, we define the semantics of the two fold-like filters "reduce" and "for" as follows, where $x$ evaluates to $stream(x_0, ..., x_n)$: